bruceadams/wdscli/README.md

 ```

 ## Building
 I highly recommend installing Rust itself using https://rustup.rs.
-With `rustup` installed,
-`rustup default nightly` will set you up for building with the Rust's _nightly_ toolchain, which this project currently requires.
+With `rustup` installed, `rustup default nightly` will set you up for building
+with the Rust's _nightly_ toolchain.
 This project depends on [wdsapi](https://github.com/bruceadams/wdsapi)
-which uses the serde's code generation features,
+which uses the [serde](https://serde.rs)'s code generation features,
 which currently requires the _nightly_ toolchain.

 `cargo build`